Strong SDP based bounds on the cutwidth of a graph: Computational experiments

 \subsection{Computational setup}

 Our algorithm was implemented in Python, using the graph library \texttt{networkx}.
-The SDP relaxations were solved using the MOSEK Optimizer API~\cite{mosek} version~10.
-We use CPLEX~\cite{cplex} version~22.1 to solve the MILP in order to compare bounds and computation times of our approach to an MILP approach from the literature.
+The SDP relaxations were solved using the \cite{mosek} Optimizer API version~10.
+We use CPLEX by~\cite{cplex} version~22.1 to solve the MILP in order to compare bounds and computation times of our approach to a MILP approach from the literature.
 We ran the tests on an Intel Xeon W-2125 CPU~@~4.00GHz with 4~Cores / 8~vP with 256~GB RAM.
-The code and the instances are available as ancillary files from the arXiv page of this paper.
+The code and the instances are available as ancillary files from the arXiv page of this paper: \href{https://arxiv.org/abs/2301.03900}{arXiv:2301.03900}.